Vianne-a1/anything/README.md

     4. Run $ deactivate to deactivate the virtual environment

-1. Run this project by navigating to /app on the terminal, then running "python3 ' __init__.py'.
+1. Run this project by running `cd anything`
+   - If requirements are not installed yet, run `pip install -r requirements.txt`
+2. Run `cd/app`
+3. Run "python3 ' __init__.py'.
-2. Head to "http://127.0.0.1:5000" to view site.
+4. Head to "http://127.0.0.1:5000" to view site.